DEVELOPMENTALLY-INFORMED THERAPY FOR

 • Keep it calm, open-ended, and nonjudgmental.
 “I’ve noticed that it seems like you’re [down, stressed, struggling] these days.
 I’d like to try to help you feel better.
 What do you think about having a conversation with a therapist for some support?”

 • Provide accurate information and normalize therapy.
 “It’s not a punishment; it’s a place to feel seen and heard, and to get some support.
 Lots of people, and lots of teens, go to therapy when they’re having a hard time.
-It’s like getting coaching for a sport or tutoring for school.
+It’s like getting coaching for a sport or tutoring for a class.
 It’s help to feel better and stronger.”

 • If they’re hesitant, do your best to validate their feelings.
 “I get why you’re not so sure about this.”
 You can ask if they’re willing to try one session and see how it goes.